AhmedEweed/Baseball-performance-story/README.md

 ### Prerequisites

-you should have a tableau account and must have a permission to view the project
-to get permission please email me at [Gmail](xmega.mind10@gmail.com)
+you should have a good taste of for art to see and understand my story..
+Just kidding, there are no specific prerequisites for you to see my story and graphs.

 ## Authors